ppotturi/adp-aso-helm-library/README.md

 ```
 kind: "StorageV2"             -- The type of storage account will always be "StorageV2"
 dnsEndpointType: "Standard"   -- The type of endpoint
+minimumTlsVersion: "TLS1_2"
+allowBlobPublicAccess: "false"
+sku: "Standard_LRS"           -- This is the sku for Sandpit environments (snd1, snd2, snd3)
+sku: "Standard_RAGRS"         -- This is the sku for production environments (dev, test, pre, prd)
 ```

 #### Required values (Only Storage Account)